-ABSTRACT

-A Study on
+ABSTRACT A Study on

-Medical Tourism in India and Strategies To Increase flow of International Patients in Centre For Sight
+Medical Tourism in India and Strategies To Increase flow of International Patients at Park Hospital

 The Medical Tourism Industry in India is poised to be the next big success story after software..
 Encouraged by the incredible pace of growth exhibited by the industry, the Confederation of Indian Industry (CII) and McKinsey have predicted that the industry will grow to earn additional revenue of \$2.2 billion by 2012.